-- Independent study opportunities will not be approved for an enrolled student who would miss course sessions (theory, lab, clinical). - 15 Month Accelerated: Independent study can be applied to clinical experiences only. - Independent study courses must be completed before the last semester/last two terms of study. - No independent study opportunities will be approved in the last semester of study. - Students must complete the course within the semester in which they have registered. - The student may accumulate up to three independent study credits
+- Independent study opportunities will not be approved for an enrolled student who would miss course sessions (theory, lab, clinical). - 15 Month Option students: Independent study can be applied to clinical experiences only. - Independent study courses must be completed before the last semester/last two terms of study.